dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 pattern migth be observed in a commom sequence of log status.
 See more informations in the [Log Status](#log-status) section.

-The next 4 sections show the analisys of the timeline variables:
+The next 4 sections show the analisys of the temporal variables:
 `issue_creation_date`, `issue_start_date`, `issue_deadline_date` and
 `issue_time_spent`.
-In an issue tracking system, timeline variables is the fundamental piece for monitoring and control of activities.
+In an issue tracking system, temporal variables is the fundamental piece for monitoring and control of activities.

 ### Issue Creation Date